 It was perhaps such apparent ambivalence that at least in part meant that illegal practice in transplants continued.
 In 2004, police apprehended a senior surgeon in Mumbai for his alleged role in facilitating trade in human kidneys (Error!
-Hyperlink reference not valid.
-246).
+Hyperlink reference not valid.Mudur, 2004: 246).
 Dr Suresh Trivedi, a nephrologist at the Bombay Hospital and Medical Research Centre was arrested for allegedly passing requests for kidneys to agents who would find poor donors and fabricate documents showing they were distant relatives or friends of the patients.
-Each donor would receive 30 000-50 000 rupees, but a recipient would be charged up to 200 000 rupees for the kidney.
+Each donor would receive 30,000–50,000 rupees, but a recipient would be charged up to 200,000 rupees for the kidney.

-In January 2008, police uncovered an Indian organ trafficking ring of four doctors and forty support staff who transplanted 400–500 kidneys into ‘transplant tourists’ (Gentleman, 2008).
-Sarkar (2014, 487) comments on this case, that ‘The severe shortage of organs for transplant in India reflects the international imbalance in supply and demand.
-Inevitably, there are people who see the potential for making a lot of money; hence there is a flourishing black market in organs in India.’
+In January 2008, police uncovered an Indian organ trafficking ring of four doctors and 40 support staff who transplanted 400–500 kidneys into ‘transplant tourists’ (Gentleman, 2008).
+Sarkar (2014: 487) comments on this case that ‘the severe shortage of organs for transplant in India reflects the international imbalance in supply and demand.
+Inevitably, there are people who see the potential for making a lot of money; hence there is a flourishing black market in organs in India’.

-Goyal et al (2002, 1591) reported finding ‘widespread evidence of the sale of kidneys by poor people in India despite a legal ban…’.
-Within a month, these researchers were able to identify and interview over 300 people in Chennai who had sold a kidney, 96% of them to pay off existing debts.
+Goyal et al (2002: 1591) reported finding ‘widespread evidence of the sale of kidneys by poor people in India despite a legal ban’.
+Within a month, these researchers were able to identify and interview over 300 people in Chennai who had sold a kidney, 96 per cent of them to pay off existing debts.
 Nearly all of their interviewees would not recommend selling a kidney.

 With continuing widespread evidence of trafficked organs in India well after the passing of the THOA 1994, the Act was amended in both 2008 and 2011.
-Penalties under the Act were increased from a maximum of 5 years to 10 years imprisonment.
+Penalties under the Act were increased from a maximum of five years’ to ten years’ imprisonment.
 Though the gradual tightening of the law did not eliminate organ trafficking in India, it did curb it to some extent.
 However, it also resulted in an influx of transplant tourism to surrounding countries such as Pakistan and more recently Nepal.

-Organ Trafficking in Pakistan
+Organ trafficking in Pakistan

-The first successful kidney transplant in Pakistan was carried out in 1979 (Rizvi and Naqvi 1996) but organ trafficking there has a more recent history.
+The first successful kidney transplant in Pakistan was carried out in 1979 (Rizvi and Naqvi, 1996) but organ trafficking there has a more recent history.
 A report (Error!
-Hyperlink reference not valid.) from Pakistan’s largest public transplantation centre, the Sindh Institute of Urology and Transplantation, showed that 75% of renal transplantation in 1991 was from living, related donors.
-But by 2003, 80% of transplants were from living, unrelated donors.
+Hyperlink reference not valid.Ilyas et al, 2009) from Pakistan’s largest public transplantation centre, the Sindh Institute of Urology and Transplantation, showed that 75 per cent of renal transplantation in 1991 was from living, related donors.
+But by 2003, 80 per cent of transplants were from living, unrelated donors.
 One of the main reasons for this reversal involved India’s introduction of the 1994 THOA, banning all commercial organ dealings there.
 Consequently, large numbers of international patients travelled to Pakistan, which had no organ trafficking legislation at the time.

-Around two thirds of the population of Pakistan live in rural areas with around a quarter of the population living below the national poverty line in 2005; life expectancy was 65 years, and half the population was illiterate (National Archives 2013).
-Many, especially in Punjab were ‘bonded labourers’ working for wealthy landowners and given such pre-existing vulnerabilities, they were targeted to supply organs to transplant tourists from the Middle East, Europe and the USA (Walsh 2008; Evans 2017).
+Around two-thirds of the population of Pakistan live in rural areas with around a quarter of the population living below the national poverty line in 2005; life expectancy was 65 years, and half the population was illiterate (National Archives, 2013).
+Many, especially in Punjab, were ‘bonded labourers’ working for wealthy landowners and, given such pre-existing vulnerabilities, they were targeted to supply organs to transplant tourists from the Middle East, Europe and the US (Walsh, 2005Evans, 2017).